alist-org/docs/docs/guide/advanced/meta.md

 ## **Header**

-The Readme to render while enter this path, support markdown content or markdown link.
+(new in v3.29.0) The Readme to render while enter this path, support markdown content or markdown link.

 - Show at top of list
 - The automatically rendered file name is: **`top.md`**
+  - Files can not be displayed in the list, for example `readme.md` is not displayed in the list
+  - Backstage --> Settings --> Global --> Hidden files --> Add newline `/\/top.md/i`

 <br/>